 BPA may only be run by the admin user or a user in the administrators group.

 BPA is supported on AEM instances with version 6.1 and above.

-Please see Installing on AEM 6.1 for special requirements for installing BPA on AEM 6.1.
+See Installing on AEM 6.1 for special requirements for installing BPA on AEM 6.1.

 BPA can run on any environment, but it is preferred to have it run on a Stage environment.

-In order to avoid an impact on business critical instances, it is recommended that you run BPA on an Author environment that is as close as possible to the Production environment in the areas of customizations, configurations, content and user applications.
+To avoid an impact on business critical instances, it is recommended that you run BPA on an Author environment that is as close as possible to the Production environment in the areas of customizations, configurations, content and user applications.
 Alternatively, it can be run on a clone of the production Author environment.